barumau/panlingue/eng/110_jumle.md

 ### Tense and Aspect Particles

-In Pandunia, tense can be expressed with time words and time phrases if needed.
+In Panlingue, tense can be expressed with time words and time phrases if needed.
 The general time words are **ceno** (past), **zayo** (present) and **poso** (future, upcoming).
 They function like adverbs, so typically their place is before the verb.